Bid Euchre: Double Deck Bid Euchre

 Another variation, Double Deck Bid Euchre, uses a 48-card deck, giving 12 cards to each player.
 There are two teams of two players each.
-The minimum bid is three, and the winning bid is the highest bid.
+The minimum bid is three, and the winning bid is the highest bid, and they get to make trump.
 If the player makes the bid, they get one point for each trick the team takes.
 If the team with the highest bid fails to make their bid, they lose points equal to their bid.
 Their opponents get one point for each trick they take.
-The game is won by the first team to score 36 points.
+The game is won by the first team to score 50 points.